 Quote, it was a setup.

-FBI used at least 12 informants in Whitmer kidnapping case with only 6 defendants.
+FBI used at least 12 informants in Whitmer kidnapping case with only six defendants.

 Any responsible reporter would know that there were, quote, eight other men charged under Michigan's anti-terrorism statutes for providing material support to the plotters.

-You'll notice that there's actually a total of 14 people.
+You'll notice that that is actually a total of 14 people instead of the 13 I said were charged on October 8th.

 It's unfortunate when just an average person on the street does this, but it's horrific to see Tucker doing it in this dumb documentary.

-Having grown up in a world where Tucker Carlson has been a public figure the whole time, I'm gonna bet it's the second one.
+Having grown up in a world where Tucker Carlson has been a public figure the whole time, I'm going to bet it's the second one.

-So this is a reference to the fact that there were members of the Three Percenters who were at the Capitol riot on January 6th, and that some members of the groups involved in the plot were also associated with the three percenters.
+So this is a reference to the fact that there were members of the three percenters who were at the Capitol riot on January 6th, and that some members of the groups involved in the Whitmer kidnapping plot were also associated with the three percenters.

 This doesn't prove or even suggest that the events are related as some sort of conspiracy.

-I don't really understand how this detail is being presented as some kind of support for I mean, that's a little bit like being like, aha, see, now did you see this?
+I don't really understand how this detail is being presented as some kind of support for the documentary's thesis because it kind of works better the opposite way.

-Subsequent to that, he was quietly and suspiciously promoted to a high position within the DC field office, where he now oversees the investigation.
+Subsequent to that, he was quietly and suspiciously promoted to a high position within the D.C. field office, where he now oversees the investigation into 1.6.

-The first thing is that Darren Beattie, who's talking here, has absolutely not proven in any way that the FBI agents in Michigan were, quote, involved in inciting the plot.
+The first thing is that Darren Beatty, who's talking here, has absolutely not proven in any way that the FBI agents in Michigan were, quote, involved in inciting the plot.

 He's asserted it, and Tucker has provided inaccurate information that he thinks supports the assertion, but nothing so far has established this or even come close.

-If he's wrong, if BD is wrong, and the FBI agents in Michigan in that case didn't do anything wrong, then who cares if a guy goes from one FBI office to another?
+If he's wrong, if Beattie is wrong and the FBI agents in Michigan in that case didn't do anything wrong, then who cares if a guy goes from one FBI office to another?

 This is a bit of a promotion since he would be overseeing a larger FBI office, but his bio makes me think that he probably also wanted to go to D.C. because that's where he spent a lot of his career.